dhconnelly/parents/README.md

 ## Implementation Details

-There are two implementations: a tree-walking interpreter that relies on the JavaScript VM to handle garbage collection (in `src/interpreter`), and a bytecode-compiled implementation (in `src/vm` and `src/compiler`) that uses a standard mark-and-sweep garbage collection scheme.
-Both implementations use a hand-written recursive-descent parser (in `src/lexer.ts` and `src/parser.ts`).
+There are two implementations:

+-   a tree-walking interpreter that relies on the JavaScript VM to handle garbage collection (in `src/interpreter`)

+-   a compiler (in `src/compiler`) that targets a stack-based virtual machine (see `src/vm`) which uses a naive mark-and-sweep garbage collection scheme (in `src/vm/heap.ts`).

+Both implementations use a hand-written recursive-descent parser (see `src/lexer.ts` and `src/parser.ts`).

 Both `seq` and `let` are implemented by desugaring to immediately-invoked lambda expressions.
 For simplicity, cons lists are not provided and can be